A list of characters appearing in Fall With the Petals. Beware of unmarked spoilers for canon!

 - Action Girl: Oh, very much so.
-As if she wasn't badass enough, she's is not a Phantom Thief on top of it!
+As if she wasn't badass enough, she's now a Phantom Thief on top of it!

 - Adaptational Badass: Played straight and downplayed.
 While she's obviously a lot more badass due to being a Phantom Thief on top of a Persona-user, Yukiko having the Wild Card ability gives her a very helpful boost too.
 Otherwise, she's virtually the same level of power as her canonical counterpart, if a bit more adept.

 - Adaptational Sexuality: While yet to be canonized as of yet, Yukiko and Chie are one of the confirmed couples for the fanfic, and they already clearly show a lot of Les Yay subtext.

 - Age Lift: Yukiko was born in December 8th, 1999.
 The day and month match up, but for the sake of the setting taking place, Yukiko was born later in this continuity than her canonical 1994.
 (To which she would be 22 by the setting's beginning.)

 - Beware the Nice Ones: Yukiko is very kind and forgiving, but she does not tolerate cruelty of any kind whatsoever.
 After Shiho is raped by Kamoshida and the former is nearly pushed to suicide, Yukiko coldly admits that she wouldn't care if a botched heist in the Metaverse killed Kamoshida or not, much to Chie's surprise.